 In today’s rapidly changing corporate environment, organizations are turning to cloud-based technologies for convenient data collection, reporting, and analysis.
 This is where Data Warehousing comes in as a core component of business intelligence that enables businesses to enhance their performance.
 It is important to understand what is data warehouse and why it is evolving in the global marketplace.

-In this article, we’ll provide an overview of Data Warehouse – explore key concepts like data warehouse architecture, characteristics of data warehouse, what is data management, the benefits of data warehouse, and data warehouse applications.
+In this article, we’ll provide an overview of Data Warehouse – explore key concepts like data warehouse architecture, characteristics of data warehouse, what is data management, the benefits of data warehouse, and data warehouse applications in Data Science.

 Key Characteristics of Data Warehouse